 The Food in Spain and Portugal!

+Each full day of the tour we include breakfast and either dinner or lunch.
 One of the great highlights of Spain and Portugal is their food.
 The different areas on our tour are famous for their own dishes.
 Many of these regional cuisines are served at cozy little restaurants that have a wonderful local atmosphere.
 However, many of these unique restaurants are too small to accommodate groups.
-On this tour we give you the freedom to choose your own special restaurants for lunches and dinners.
-Julie and Norman will make suggestions for restaurants close to our hotels.
-Each day of the tour we include breakfast at our hotels.
+On most days we include dinner together as a group but on 3 days we include lunch together and give you the freedom to choose your own special restaurant for dinner.
+On these 3 evenings, Julie and Norman will make suggestions for restaurants close to our hotels.

 We arrive today in Madrid, Europe's highest capital city.
 The rest of the day is free for you to relax and/or explore this elegant city of tree-lined boulevards and lively squares with their decorative fountains.
 First of 2 nights in Madrid.
 Atriem Hotel or similar.
 No meals.